Immigration Documents

 Definition

 A medical certificate or health check result is a doctor-issued document confirming the applicant is free from certain communicable diseases.
-It is required for some Korean visa categories, particularly long-term work visas and E-9 (non-professional employment) applicants.
+It is required for some Korean visa categories, particularly long-term work visas and (non-professional employment) applicants.

 Korea requires a health certificate for certain visa applicants as a public health measure.
 The specific tests required depend on your visa category.
-E-9 (EPS) workers require a government-designated medical examination covering HIV/AIDS, tuberculosis (TB), and illegal drug use.
-E-2 (English teaching) applicants may be required to submit a health check from a Korean hospital within 30–90 days of arrival or before ARC issuance.
+(EPS) workers require a government-designated medical examination covering HIV/AIDS, tuberculosis (TB), and illegal drug use.
+(English teaching) applicants may be required to submit a health check from a Korean hospital within 30–90 days of arrival or before ARC issuance.
 Countries with elevated TB prevalence (including parts of Southeast Asia, South Asia, and Africa) require TB screening (X-ray and sputum test).
 The examination must typically be conducted at a designated medical institution — not all clinics are approved.
 Results must be submitted to immigration as part of the ARC or visa application.

 Failing to submit a health certificate when required, or submitting results from a non-approved facility, will delay or halt your ARC registration.
 The TB screening requirement for nationals of certain countries is a strict rule enforced at the ARC registration stage, not just the visa application stage — meaning you may have already entered Korea and then face this requirement.
 An immigration consultant can tell you which tests apply to your specific nationality and visa category.